General considerations

 Similar to ArcGIS Pro, ArcGIS Enterprise uses Python environments in ArcGIS Server.

-By default, your web tools published from ArcGIS Pro use the default Python environment, which is in the ArcGIS Server install directory on your server machine.
+By default, web tools and geoprocessing services published from ArcGIS Pro use the default Python environment, which is in the ArcGIS Server installation directory on your server machine.
 If your ArcGIS Server is in the default installation location, your Python environment is at C:\Program Files\ArcGIS\Server\framework\runtime\ArcGIS\bin\Python\envs\arcgispro-py3.

-If you are using a customized Python environment with third-party Python packages when you author your analysis, those Python packages are not automatically uploaded to the ArcGIS Server during the publishing process.
-To upload your packages, see Deploying custom Python packages for ArcGIS Server.
-Otherwise, your web tools will fail with Python errors.
+When using a customized Python environment with third-party Python packages when authoring a tool, those Python packages are not automatically uploaded to the ArcGIS Server during the publishing process.
+To upload additional packages, see Deploy custom Python packages for ArcGIS Server.
+Otherwise, the web tools will fail with Python import errors.

 Considerations for various ArcGIS Enterprise deployment types